 Mushrooms aid in weight loss as they are low in carbohydrates and fat.
 In addition, mushrooms are loaded with fibre and proteins.
 B-Complex vitamins found in these foods aid in increasing the body’s metabolism and thus, burning the body fat to produce energy.
-Mushrooms are a great source of protein for vegetarians and also help to prevent obesity.
+Mushrooms are a great source of protein for vegetarians and also help to

 2. Get Your Vitamin D

 The sun isn’t the only way that you can get your vitamin D. You can also get it from mushrooms.
 Vitamin D is essential for your well-being and it is most easily obtained through exposure to sunlight.
 It’s not possible to have sunlight throughout the year, so supplements of this vitamin is required.
 Mushrooms provide a major source of vitamin D, and some that are commercially produced are grown with ultraviolet light which exposes them to more vitamin D.

 3. Helps Liver Problems